 \begin{example} In general, we have a sequence of models with increasing complexity.
 For simplicity, we consider nested models containing $1_{n}$ and covariates

 in the following simulation setting.
-The true linear model is $y_i=x_i^{\T} \beta + \N(0,1)$ with $p=40$ but only the first 10 covariates have non-zero coefficients 1 and all other covariates have coefficients 0.
+The true linear model is $y_i=x_i^{\T} \beta + \varepsilon_i$, $\varepsilon_i \stackrel{\textup{IID}}{\sim} \N(0,1)$ with $p=40$ but only the first 10 covariates have non-zero coefficients 1 and all other covariates have coefficients 0.
 We generate two datasets: both have sample size $n=200$, all covariates have IID $\N(0,1)$ entries, and the error terms are IID.
-We use the first dataset to fit the OLS and thus call it the {\it training dataset}.
-We use the second dataset to assess the performance of the fitted OLS from the training dataset, and thus call it the {\it testing dataset}\footnote{Splitting a dataset into the training and testing datasets is a standard tool to assess the out-of-sample performance of proposed methods.
-It is important in statistics and machine learning.}.
-Figure \ref{fig::bias-variance-tradeoff-linearmodel} plots the residual sum of squares against the number of covariates in the training and testing datasets.
+We use the first dataset to fit the OLS and thus call it the `` training dataset.''
+We use the second dataset to assess the performance of the fitted OLS from the training dataset, and thus call it the ``testing dataset.''\footnote{Splitting a dataset into the {\it training dataset} and the {\it testing dataset} is a standard tool to assess the out-of-sample performance of proposed methods.
+It is important in statistics and machine learning.} Figure \ref{fig::bias-variance-tradeoff-linearmodel} plots the residual sum of squares against the number of covariates in the training and testing datasets.
 By definition of OLS, the residual sum of squares decreases with the number of covariates in the training dataset, but it first decreases and then increases in the testing dataset with minimum value attained at $10$, the number of covariates in the true data generating process. \end{example}